-When a backup job is being executed for the first time, Veeam Backup & Replication creates an initial full backup file that contains complete information about the VMs that are being backed up.
-Each subsequent backup job sessions initiate creation of new incremental backup files that contain only changes which have occurred since the last backup session.
+When a backup job runs for the first time, Veeam Backup & Replication creates an initial full backup file.
+It contains complete information about the VMs that are being backed up.
+With each subsequent backup job session, new incremental backup files are created.
+They contain only the changes that have occurred since the last backup session.

-To transform an active backup chain into inactive, a new Active Full (or Synthetic Full) backup file must be created for such a chain.
-This can be done either manually, as described in Performing Active Full Backup, or you can configure a schedule, according to which new active full backups will be created automatically, as described in Active Full Backup.
+To transform an active backup chain into inactive, a new active full (or synthetic full) backup file must be created for this chain.
+This can be done either manually, as described in Performing Active Full Backup.
+Else, you can configure a schedule according to which new active or synthetic full backups will be created automatically, as described in Active Full Backup and Synthetic Full Backup.

-The same applies to backup chains created with the reverse-incremental method, except for in this method, all the .vrb files starting from the third restore point will be considered inactive automatically, as illustrated in the Figure A below.
-That said, you do not have to create an Active Full (nor Synthetic Full) backup manually unless you want to offload all the restore points including a .vbk file and the first two .vrb files, as illustrated in the Figure B.
+The same applies to the backup chains created with the reverse-incremental method.
+In this case, all the .VRB files starting from the third restore point will be considered inactive automatically.
+Thus, you do not need to create an active full (nor synthetic full) backup manually unless you want to offload all the restore points including the most recent .VBK file and the first two .VRB files.